Partakithware/ChaosChat/README.md

 └─────────────────────────────────────────────────────────────────────────┘
 ```

+The tag characters (`0-9`, `A-F`) are a valid subset of the base64 alphabet, so the embedded message is visually indistinguishable from surrounding noise.

 All fields are fixed width — parsing requires no delimiter searching and field boundary collision is **mathematically impossible** regardless of content.

 ---